Transfer data from a PostgreSQL RDS instance to ClickHouse®

 3. Click Modify in the top right corner.

-1. Expand the lowermost Additional configuration section.
+1. Expand the Additional configuration section.

 2. Under Database optionsDB parameter group, select your parameter group — tutorial group.